-NEW YORK (AP) — Tire and auto service company Bridgestone Corp. is buying auto parts and repair company Pep Boys in for $835 million in a deal that will help Bridgestone gain a more dominant position.
+NEW YORK (AP) — Tire and auto service company Bridgestone is buying auto parts and repair company Pep Boys in a deal that will help it gain a more dominant position.

-The deal comes months after Pep Boys-Manny, Moe & Jack's president and CEO resigned as the speculation built over whether the company was considering a sale.
-Tokyo-based Bridgestone Corp. said the move will help accelerate its global growth strategy.
+The deal comes months after Pep Boys' president and CEO resigned as the speculation built over whether the company was considering a sale.